Spagett1/pineflash/README.md

 ```
 cargo build --release
 ```
-The resulting binary will be in `target/release/pineflash`, this can be moved into your path (`/usr/bin/pineflash`) or just run as a portable executable.
+4. The resulting binary will be in `target/release/pineflash`, this can be moved into your path (`/usr/bin/pineflash`) or just run as a portable executable.

-Then copy the Pineflash.desktop file to `/usr/share/applications` and copy `assets/pine64logo.png` to `/usr/share/pixmaps` for the shortcut to show up in launchers.
+5. Then copy the Pineflash.desktop file to `/usr/share/applications` and copy `assets/pine64logo.png` to `/usr/share/pixmaps` for the shortcut to show up in launchers.

-Note, on linux root permissions are needed for dfu-util, in order to solve this you need to run the program with the following command if running from the terminal `pkexec env DISPLAY=$DISPLAY XAUTHORITY=$XAUTHORITY pineflash`.
+> **Note**

-This is already in the .desktop file so dont worry about that if you just use it.
+> on linux, root permissions are needed for dfu-util and blisp if running from the terminal.
+In order to solve this you need to run the program with the following command  `pkexec env DISPLAY=$DISPLAY XAUTHORITY=$XAUTHORITY pineflash`.
+If you use the Gui app, then don't worry about it.
+It's already in the .desktop file and not necessary.

  ## :electric_plug: Connect Pinecil to a PC